 Reference Books / Activity Books

 I was happy to come across some of these familiar covers (I see them a lot on trending lists, Instagram accounts, and blogs).
 Inside Out New York by Josh Cochran is a seek-and-find book that spreads into a wall poster.
 Rain is currently into seek-and-find books so I got this one for her.
 Hello London by Marion Billet is a cute board book for younger kids, but I got it anyway because it’s.. cute.
 And London, of course.
 Dawn loves this!

 I also picked up these fiction books that have adorable illustrations!
 Stanley the Sock Monster Goes to the Moon by Jedda Roboard, Whisper by Joe Fitzpatrick, and Rocket Writes a Story by Tad Hills.
-Although the girls are not yet into reading these types of books, they do love looking at the pictures.
+Although the girls are not yet into reading these types of books, they do love looking at the pictures and listening to us read them aloud.
 I know in a year or so they will appreciate them more.
 Their Mommy enjoys reading them, though. :D

 The Crayon Box, illustrated by Oliver Jeffers

 My personal favorite (and by “favorite” I mean I was jumping up and down and screaming at my husband’s ears when I found it)… is the Crayon Box, written by Drew Daywelt, illustrated by Oliver Jeffers.
 I’ve read reviews about these books, and it wouldn’t be best-sellers for nothing.
 I have Oliver Jeffers titles in my Book Depository wishlist forever so I’m very happy I snagged them at a discounted price!